 NARRATRICE

-At the bar of a bistrot, a young painter, who was also a photographer, ordered a Chambéry Strawberry.
-It was May Ray.
+At the bar of a bistro, a young painter, who was also a photographer, ordered a Chambéry Strawberry.
+It was Man Ray.
 He had just arrived from Brooklyn, and like numerous other American artists and writers after the war, quickly made friends with Tristan Tzara, Marcel Duchamp and many surrealists.

 TC : 04 16 53